 During the year under review the Company has incurred net loss Rs.5.04crore as againstloss of Rs 5.68crore in the previous year.
 The total revenue of the Company has increasedwhile comparing the previous year and hence the loss decreased .

 The order book position is comfortable since the Company was able to tie up long termcontracts with the customers.
 The plant at Pondicherry and Perundurai is also performingat its rated capacity.
 Your Company is working at its market front since the supply ofoxygen and nitrogen has increased compared to previous year.

 The power generation is normal and we expect the generation of power will improve inthe coming months

-Considering the current and accumulated losses of your Company the Board of Directorsis not recommending any dividend for the year 2014-2015.
+Considering the current and accumulated losses of your Company the Board of Directorsis not recommending any dividend for the year 2016-2017.

-TRANSFER OF PROFITS TO RESERVES
+TRANSFER OF PROFIT TO RESERVES

 MATERIAL CHANGES AND COMMITMENTS OF THE COMPANY

 There were no material changes and commitments affecting the financial position of theCompany between the end of financial year ( March 312017 ) and the date of the Report andthere is no significant and material orders passed by the regulators or courts or tributeimpacting the going concern status and company's operations in future.